robvanderleek/ghmeister/README.md

 # Introduction

-This collection of resusable workflows and actions make it easy to setup Continuous Integration for your repository using GitHub Actions.
+This collection of resusable workflows and actions make it easy to setup GitHub Actions for your repository.
 Find your programming language and build tool below to get started.

 ## Reasons for using Repo Meister

-- Fastest way to setup CI for your project
+- Fastest way to setup GitHub Actions for your project
-- Use a standard build setup, based on best practices from the community
+- Use a standard setup, based on best practices from the community
 - Automatically have up-to-date actions with sane defaults
-- Reduce code duplication in your build configurations
+- Reduce code duplication in your workflows

 # Quickstart

-Pre-configured GitHubb Actions and Workflows make it possible to setup a standard Continuous Integration pipeline in minutes.
+Pre-configured GitHubb Actions and Workflows make it possible to, for example, setup a standard Continuous Integration pipeline in minutes.

 For example, if your project used NodeJS and NPM, you need to put the following configuration in a file called `.github/workflows/main.yml` to setup Continunous Integreation for all pushes and pull-requests to your `main` branch: